 mc- Midnight Commander - a really powerful file manager similar to Norton Commander or FAR Manager.

-net-tools.x86_64- useful and customary network utilites such as
+net-tools.x86_64- useful and customary network utilities such as

 netstat.
-The thing is in CentOS 7 they replaces these usual utilites with
+The thing is in CentOS 7 they replaced these usual utilities with

 commands, so to be able to use